Your Student Services and Amenities fee (SSA fee) is a non-academic fee which funds services and support programs that can be used by all students.

 Introduced by the Australian Government in 2012, most students are liable for the SSA fee.
 The fee pays for a range of services and amenities.
 You can choose to pay the fee upfront or, if eligible, apply for an SA-HELP loan from the Australian Government.

-(Semester study load of 0.374 Equivalent Full-Time Study Load or less)
+(Semester study load of 0.374 Equivalent Full-Time Student Load or less)

-(Semester study load of 0.375 Equivalent Full-Time Study Load or more)
+(Semester study load of 0.375 Equivalent Full-Time Student Load or more)

-Most students (coursework and research), are liable for the SSA fee at the University of Sydney.
+Most students at the University (coursework and research) are liable for the SSA fee (including University of Sydney students on outbound exchange programs).

 The following groups will not be charged the fee: